-The Student Ombudsperson, Dr. Henry Murray, can be can be reached at 212-746-6330 and hwmurray@med.cornell.edu.
-For more information about the Student Ombudsperson's role visit http://studentservices.weill.cornell.edu/student-life/student-ombudsperson.
+The Student Ombudsperson, Dr. Henry Murray, can be can be reached at 212-746-6330 and http://studentservices.weill.cornell.edu/student-life/student-ombudsperson.

 Institutional Guidelines for Use of Computers, Network Systems and Electronic Communications

 The Medical College's computers, network systems equipment, data, and software are a critical portion of the Medical College's infrastructure and are to be treated accordingly.